-From where I live, it takes me two hours to reach the Northern Beaches.
-But, a blog about suburban Sydney must include these wonderful seaside suburbs.
+From where I live, it takes me two hours to reach Freshwater.
+But, a blog about suburban Sydney must include this and other beachside suburbs.
 To make the journey more pleasurable, I’ll get the ferry to Manly and walk through Manly (touristy and not a high priority for me) to Freshwater.
 Apart from Freshwater Beach, there is a heritage trail there that that I’m keen to explore.

 The path along the beach is relatively busy for a weekday.
 A group of mums with babies in strollers are finishing off an exercise class.
 Dog walkers stop and greet each other.
 Tourists pose for photographs or remove their shoes and set off across the sand to test the water.

 At the northern end of the beach, I cross the sand and head for the swimming pool.
 One hardy person is swimming laps.
 A young woman in exercise gear poses for photographs.
 Beyond the pool, I clamber over rocks, aiming for the pink heart painted on the rock face at the end of the headland.
 The heart marks the entrance to a ‘secret’ tunnel.

 I am pleased to be wearing sturdy shoes.
 The wet rocks are slippery in places and the ‘beware of rockfalls’ signs are rather disconcerting.
 I don’t think I would attempt this at high tide.
 There, just as described, and to the left of the heart is the tunnel entrance.

 The Wormhole or Queenscliff Tunnel as it is called, was cut into the rock by local fishermen in 1908.
 A colourful door hanging has been painted over the opening.
 Light reflects on the wet walls and floor at the Freshwater end of the tunnel.
 The surface is uneven surface and I walk carefully to the other side where, the expansive view of the ocean is mine to enjoy.